syncthing/website/content/_index.md

   just between your own devices.

 - **Portable.** Configure and monitor Syncthing via a responsive and powerful interface accessible via your browser.
-Works on Mac OS X, Windows, Linux, FreeBSD, Solaris and OpenBSD.
-Run it on your desktop computers and synchronize them with your server for backup.
+Works on macOS, Windows, Linux, Android, FreeBSD, Solaris and OpenBSD.
+Run it on your desktop computers, phones and tablets, and synchronize them with your server for backup.

 - **Simple.** Syncthing doesn't need IP addresses or advanced configuration: it